Your accountLog in Basket Search

 We are open to all mediums – photography, oils, mixed media, 3-D, etc – limited only by our physical space as exhibitions use the public spaces in our building.

 If you have a proposal, please complete and return the Exhibition Proposal Form (Word document).
-If you have any questions or queries, please email Katy Spicer – This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If you have any questions or queries, please email Katy Spicer – [email protected]

 Exhibition spaces may not be fully accessible to wheelchair users due to the stairwell, which forms part of our exhibition space.
 There is a lift connecting all floors and wheelchair access to landings, from which the stairwell can be viewed.